 Plan for the Worst

 Even though switching to the cloud can be a smooth process, planning for worst case scenarios will help you avoid catastrophes down the road.
 Anticipate potential problems ahead of time and plan for them.
 Take proactive precautions against data breaches and lost data by employing security measures and having backups in place.

-For more information on the benefits of transitioning your call center into the cloud, check out the Top 10 List When Considering a Cloud-Based Contact Center Solution whitepaper.
+For more information on the benefits of transitioning into a VoIP call center in the cloud, check out the Top 10 List When Considering a Cloud-Based Contact Center Solution whitepaper.